 Supporting adaptive management in DFAT-funded programs in Papua New Guinea

-The Institute is partnering with Abt Associates in 2022-2023 to support adaptive management in DFAT-funded programs in Papua New Guinea.
+The Centre is partnering with Abt Associates in 2022-2023 to support adaptive management in DFAT-funded programs in Papua New Guinea.
 This currently includes supporting a participatory political economy analysis for the Australia PNG Subnational Program and supporting the implementation of adaptive management approaches within the Partnerships for Improving Education Program and the Australia PNG Economic Partnership.
 This work is being undertaken by Institute Senior Research Fellow Lisa Denney.
 In collaboration with program stakeholders, it includes developing frameworks, strategies and guidelines for integrating adaptive management into the program management cycle and supporting program staff with their implementation through training, coaching and mentoring and quality assurance.

 Supporting research and learning in the Women Leading and Influencing program

 The Centre is partnering with Cardno Emerging Markets (now part of DT Global) in 2022-2024 to oversee all research, learning and knowledge dissemination activities in the DFAT-funded Women Learning and Influencing (WLI) program.
 WLI is a four-year $8m program which offers a range of developmental leadership offerings to Pacific scholars studying at Australian universities and institutions.
 The Centre is responsible for overseeing the development, implementation and ongoing refinement of the WLI Monitoring, Evaluation, Research, Learning and Adaptation Framework.
 The framework includes a rolling research agenda to support program delivery and contribute to the body of knowledge on women's leadership in the Pacific.
 The work is being led by Centre Senior Research Fellow Elisabeth Jackson with support from Centre Director Chris Roche and Research Fellow Alex Gyles.